-Basically, it means you just have a small amount of DNA from that region.
+Basically, it means possibly have a small amount of DNA from that region.
 On Ancestry’s help pages, it says that any region that has less than 4.5% will show up on the low confidence section, but I have found that this is not always the case.
 In fact, on my own DNA test results, I have the Iberian Peninsula as a Low Confidence region, but it shows that I have 6%.

 So how can you tell whether it is just “background noise”, incorrect, or if you actually do have ethnicity from those regions showing as a lower percentage in your DNA?
 I’m so glad you asked, because I have some suggestions and ideas that might help you figure these mysteries out on your own.

 It’s really important to explore these lower percentage regions because if you ignore them, you might miss some really important information about your family history.
 In addition, learning about those regions might help you build your family tree in ways that you would have otherwise overlooked.